photos courtesy of Dan's staff member Steve Miller

 On the blog: Dan's staff member Steve M shares some of his photos of The Eagles of Conowingo Dam »

-Our expedition will begin on Thursday evening at Dan’s Camera City with Tamron Field Services Manager Ken Hubbard leading our classroom presentation.
+Our expedition will begin on Wednesday evening with an online class featuring Tamron Field Services Manager Ken Hubbard to help you get ready.
 We'll discuss tips and techniques for great wildlife photos, including:

 - Choosing a composition for strong impact